Stratio/crossdata/_docSphinx/src/site/sphinx/about.rst

 Sandbox
 =======

-if you want to test Crossdata you can get our Sandbox follow the instructions of this `link <Sandbox.rst>`_
+if you want to test Crossdata you can get our Sandbox follow the instructions of this `link <Sandbox.html>`_

 License
 =======